Las Vegas, US

 Locations: Terminal 1, Level 0, one level down from baggage claim and Terminal 3, Level 0, exits 51-58

 As it's Las Vegas, you may want to arrive in the city in style.
 You can take a stretched limo (or sedan, or SUV) straight from the airport with many companies.
 You can usually make arrangements with your hotel in advance.

 Cost: Around USD 70

 Location: Terminal 1, baggage claim, west side and Terminal 3, Level 0, west end of building

 Citizens or nationals from the United States, Canada, Mexico, and 38 countries participating in the US visa waiver program are eligible to use the automated passport control kiosks.
-You will be asked to complete the questionnaire on the kiosk and your photo will be taken to complete the process.
+You will be asked to complete the questionnaire at the kiosk and your photo will be taken to complete the process.
 Take the printed receipt to the checkpoint for final clearance.

 For departures, Terminal 3 also offers new self-boarding podiums that allow passengers to scan their boarding pass and enter a secured door without the help of an attendant.